 |

-The original Annandale House, built about 1800, on a huge land grant that spread from today's Stanmore station to the foreshore at Rozelle Bay.
+The original Annandale House in 1900, built about 1800, on a huge land grant that spread from today's Stanmore station to the foreshore at Rozelle Bay.

 Original